Major in Philosophy

 - For the most recent version of the Major requirements students should check the Philosophy section of the University Calendar.
 The following link will take you there: Philosophy program and course descriptions in the University Calendar

-Sudents declaring a Major in Philosophy must choose a program advisor in consultation with the Head of the Department or Undergraduate Officer and the faculty member concerned.
+Sudents declaring a Major in Philosophy must choose a programme advisor in consultation with the Head of the Department or Undergraduate Officer and the faculty member concerned.

 Interested in choosing philosophy as your major?